 During the fourth visit of Gustav Mahler to Amsterdam, the Concertgebouw Orchestra performed with him his Seventh Symphony.
 On 1909 Concert Amsterdam 03-10-1909 – Symphony No. 7 the first performance took place in Amsterdam, after the symphony had been heard the night before in The Hague.
 On 1909 Concert Amsterdam 07-10-1909 – Symphony No. 7 a repetition followed in the Grote Zaal.
 Some reviewers were allowed to attend the final rehearsal.
 What is special is that some members of the orchestra have also recorded what they thought of Mahler and his composition.

-As the first Max Tak.
-In 'Under the trees of the square' (1962) he described the rehearsals of the Seventh Symphony.
-Tak, just eighteen years old, became part of the group of second violins since 01-091909.
+First Max Tak.
+In ‘Under the trees of the square’ (1962) he described the rehearsals of the Seventh Symphony.
+Tak, just eighteen years old, became part of the group of second violins sas of 01-09-1909.
 Much later he would become widely known from New York, partly because of his spoken letters for the AVRO radio.

 He led the orchestra more with the eyes than with the right hand.

 Gustav Mahler conducted his symphony virtually motionless.
 He led the orchestra more with the eyes than with the right hand.
 Those who, like me, have played under Gustav Mahler, will almost never have seen the measure so sharply, even by a Toscanini.
 Mahler played with the orchestra.
-Every musician felt that he was fulfilling his party as the small great tyrant forced him to do so. '
+Every musician felt that he was fulfilling his part as the small great tyrant forced him to do. ‘

 Unlike Tak, Samuel Blazer was a skilled orchestral musician who worked as a solo bassist since the establishment of the Concertgebouw Orchestra in 1888.
 He counted Mahler among the greatest conductors.
 ‘His extraordinary musical audience, as well as his vast knowledge of modern orchestral journeys, will touch every show artist’.